 Section 1: Tool production

-As we start to investigate hominid ancestors, you’ll note that biological anthropologists have long been interested in trying to determine when our human ancestors developed the ability to make and use tools.
-In order to consider this question, we will be discussing the process and abilities needed for tool production.
-This section is meant to familiarize you with stone tool production (flint knapping techniques).
+Biological anthropologists have long been interested in trying to determine when our human ancestors developed the ability to make and use tools.
+In this lab, we will discuss the process and abilities needed for tool production.
+This section is meant to familiarize you with stone tool production (flintknapping techniques).
 Watch the videos embedded here, and then answer the following questions or define the following terms:

 Section 1 Reflection Questions